MeridianInnovation/PMRID/README.md

 In a virtual environment, install all the necessary packages and libraries by running pip install -r requirements.txt at the root directory

 ## Training
+There are two ways to train the model.
+One is locally, another is colab.

 - Load pre-processed dataset from [drive](https://drive.google.com/file/d/1kWvuOn_u4gQKIUjpKU4fzdPZWWEntJzH/view)